The Six Gaps Bicycle Hill Climb Vermont

 There are racing events held at the Brandon that you may want to take part in if you’re looking for a mild ascent that follows a smooth path.

-There is a cycling road race that takes place here on Labor Day weekend that you may want to consider if you like a route that starts off immediately with a 13% grade to get your blood flowing and your heart pumping.
+In Middlebury, there is an annual cycling road race that’s taking place here on Labor Day weekend that you may consider if you like routes that start off immediately with a 13% grade to get your blood flowing and your heart pumping.
 You’ll rise 800 feet but it offers a great descent down.
 There is a country store at the bottom that you can visit to replenish your water supply before starting the trek.

-The Vermont Six Gaps is truly an adventure and one that you should experience at least once in your lifetime as a true mountain cyclist.
-If you’re coming from out of town you’ll find many other New England biking routes around that shouldn’t be missed.
+The Vermont Six Gaps is truly an adventure and one that you should experience at least once in your life as a true mountain cyclist.
+If you’re coming from out of town you’ll find many other New England biking routes around that shouldn’t be missed, just like the Mount Washington Uphill Ride.
 Take a cycling holiday to make the most of Vermont’s natural architecture – you’ll definitely want to come back for more.